GINKGO FAQS: PLANNING YOUR VISIT TO THE GINKGO GROVE

 WHERE CAN I LEARN MORE ABOUT GINKGOES?

-There are lots of great resources out there, but this virtual seminar Blandy faculty and staff gave for UVA's Lifetime Learning group might be a good place to start.
+There are lots of great resources out there, but this interview Blandy faculty and staff gave for UVA's Lifetime Learning group might be a good place to start.

 WHY DOES BLANDY HAVE A GINKGO GROVE?